http://www.gotocourt.com.au/criminal-law/sa/breach-intervention-order/

 If you feel you are in immediate danger, call 000.

-An Intervention Order is a civil matter between two parties; however, a breach of an order is a criminal offence and if you are found guilty, you will receive a conviction.
+An intervention order is a civil matter between two parties; however, a breach of an order is a criminal offence and if you are found guilty, you will receive a conviction.

-Mistake of fact
+Defence of mistake of fact

 What if the protected person contacts me?